Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/Nostalgic-SECCONCTF14.md

 Now to look at the chall, if we just keep sending 'need', we can collect infinite sample of `print(f"my MIND was {enc(plaintext=None)[1].hex()}")`

+That is, we have access to as many 16-byte MAC tags as we like.

+Now I needed to learn how these MAC tags are created.